CORONAVIRUS (COVID-19) UPDATE

 Experience the thrill of a lifetime during a flight in an authentic WWII aircraft.
 Allow one of our veteran pilots to soar with you over the rural countryside of Virginia Beach, the Intracoastal Waterway and the sand dunes of the Back Bay Wildlife Refuge.
 Whether you are a history buff, an explorer or a photographer, we guarantee a breathtaking experience.

 Schedule your ride now!

-To schedule a ride for yourself or buy a gift certificate for someone special, call the museum’s gift shop at (757) 721-7767 or Register Online Here!
+To schedule a ride for yourself or buy a gift certificate for someone special, call the museum’s gift shop at (757) 721-7767 or at our online store.

 You will be required to complete the Warbird Flight Indemnity Form prior to flight.

 **We reserve the right to refuse the flight due to limitations that would adversely impact your safety, the flight, or the crew, such as height and weight, physical or mental impairments, health complications, or any other issues that the management or pilot deems a risk.

 The Stearman (Boeing) Model 75 is a biplane used as a military trainer aircraft, of which at least 10,626 were built in the United States during the 1930s and 1940s.
 Stearman Aircraft became a subsidiary of Boeing in 1934.
 Widely known as the Stearman, Boeing Stearman or Kaydet, it served as a primary trainer for the United States Army Air Forces, the United States Navy (as the NS & N2S), and with the Royal Canadian Air Force as the Kaydet throughout World War II.
 After the conflict was over, thousands of surplus aircraft were sold on the civilian market.
 In the immediate postwar years they became popular as crop dusters, sports planes, and for aerobatic and wing walking use in air shows.